Christmas lights photography: how to capture nighttime displays in all their glory

 Experiment with slow shutter speeds

-Christmas lights tend to flicker, or there could be some missing, which the camera can pick up as a black frame when shooting at high shutter speeds.
+Christmas lights tend to flicker, or there could be some missing or not working along a string, which the camera can pick up as an ungainly black spot when shooting at high shutter speeds.
 So we’d recommend trying shutter speeds of about 1/125th of a second, which should be enough to make the lights look smooth and decently sharp as well.

 However, feel free to use slower speeds as well, particularly if you’re on the street, as light trails from passing traffic can add some interesting dimensions (even leading lines) to your photography.